lh3/bgt/README.md

 ### 2. Import

 A BGT database always has a genotype matrix and sample names, which are acquired from VCF/BCF.
-Site annotations and sample phenotypes are optional, but are recommended.
+Site annotations and sample phenotypes are optional but are recommended.
 Flexible meta data query is a distinguishing feature of BGT.

 #### 2.1 Import genotypes